hzc363/MetaCyto/README.md

 ## Introduction

-MetaCyto is an R package that performs meta-analysis of cytometry data.
-It is able to work with both flow cytometry data and CyTOF data.
-MetaCyto can also be used to analyze cytometry data from a single experiment.
+MetaCyto is an R package that performs meta-analysis of both flow cytometry and mass cytometry (CyTOF) data.
+It is able to jointly analyze cytometry data from different studies with diverse sets of markers.
+MetaCyto carries out the meta-analysis in 4 steps: data collection, data pre-processing, identifying common cell subsets across studies and statistical analysis.
+In addtion to perform meta-analysis, it can also be used to analyze cytometry data from single experiment.

 ## Installation

 To install the MetaCyto package, please open the “MetaCyto.Rproj” file in “MetaCyto_Package” folder and click Build&Reload button in RStudio.
 You may get some errors due to missing dependencies.
 Install the missing packages should solve the problem.

+## Vignette
+A vignette in the form of R Markdown (MetaCyto_Vignette.Rmd) is created to introduce users to MetaCyto.

 ## Examples